fusion-jena/LakeBaseSemanticService/usage.md

             "row": Number, // rowID of the requested entity "meta": Number // metaID of the requested entity },
-          // futher entities with same annotation
+          // further entities with same annotation
         ],
         "accepted": [
           {